 5. Don’t Waste Your Money On Crazy Gadgets.

 Years ago, one of our former students, Pamela Paul author of Parenting Inc, presented a lecture about what you really need for your new baby and what to leave in the store.
-I was not a parent at the time, but I always kept her words of wisdom tucked away for when I would need them.
+I was not a parent at the time, but I always kept her

 She explained, don’t bother with the wipes warmer or the bottle heater.
 What are you going to do if your baby has gotten used to only warm wipes and you need to change the precious little one away from home?
 Instead of getting a special baby food maker, an all purpose blender will be just fine.
 Think minimal, this will reduce the amount of clutter around your home.